It all began with a magazine…

 Our main distribution channel is electronic (either via email or on the site); a small number of paper copies are produced each month, courtesy of Chudleigh Town Council, and these are snapped up very quickly by people who tend not to use the internet.
 The January 2013 issue was produced as a paper version and delivered free of charge to every house in Chudleigh.
 There are currently no plans to repeat this exercise.

 In January 2013, Sharon Cook stepped down from the role of co-editor, but still writes for CP on occasion.

 In July 2013, we offered the children of Chudleigh Community Primary School the opportunity to produce a special edition of CP, in conjunction with our third annual Chudfest celebrations.
 The Chudleigh Junior Press Team threw themselves enthusiastically into the project and the outcome can be read in the archive.
-We were so impressed with their efforts that we offered them a monthly page in CP; The Children’s Voice ran from September 2013 onward.
-It is currently taking a break, but we hope to restart it in the near future.
+We were so impressed with their efforts that we offered them a monthly page in CP; The Children’s Voice ran from September 2013 to August 2017.